-Health system cost entails the cost borne by the provider to deliver various services.
+Health system costs entail the cost borne by the provider to deliver various services.
 This further helps in price negotiation for purchasing services from the private sector and budgeting.
 Overall, this is critical for resource allocation decisions in the health system.
 However, there are limited studies on the cost of delivering various services by the health system of the country.
 In this context, this study attempts to estimate the resource use and implementation cost of the Peer Education programme in the two states of India (Madhya Pradesh and Maharashtra).
-We used the microcosting approach (bottom-up costing), where all relevant resources used for the PE programme were identified and the cost was estimated accordingly.
+We used the micro-costing approach (bottom-up costing or activity costing), where all relevant resources used for the Peer Education programme were identified and the cost was estimated accordingly.

-The findings suggested that in Maharashtra, the total Peer Education programme cost on average was INR 412990 (95% CI: 246728-579251) whereas, this was INR 1092968 (95% CI: 608344 - 1577592) in Madhya Pradesh.
+The findings suggested that in Maharashtra, the total programme cost on average was INR 412990 (95% CI: 246728.4-579251.5) whereas, this was INR 1092968 (95% CI: 608344.4 -1577592) in Madhya Pradesh.

-Total cost of Peer Education Programme in Madhya Pradesh and Maharashtra (FY2020-21)
+Total cost of the programme in Madhya Pradesh and Maharashtra (FY 2020-21)

-While examining the share of different components in the total cost, it was observed that In Maharashtra, the share of human resource cost was the highest (45%) followed by PE incentives cost (24.1%), training cost of the PEs (18.2%), meeting cost (11.1%), and monitoring cost (1.6%).
-In Madhya Pradesh, the monitoring cost formed the highest share (58.8%) in the total Peer Education programme cost followed by the cost incurred for human resources (19.1%), incentives for the PEs (15.6%), administrative cost (6.4%) and meeting cost (0.1%).
+While examining the share of different components in the total cost, it was observed that In Maharashtra, the share of human Resource costs was the highest (45%) followed by PE incentives costs (24%), training costs of the PEs (18.2%), meeting's costs (11%), and monitoring cost (1.6%).
+In Madhya Pradesh, the monitoring costs formed the highest share (58.8%) in the total programme costs followed by the cost incurred for human resources (19.1%), incentives for the PEs (15.7%), administrative costs (6.4%) and meeting cost (0.1%).

-Overall, the per unit cost of creating a PE in Madhya Pradesh was INR 2935/ against INR 1818/ in Maharashtra in 2020-21.
-Similarly, the per unit cost of adolescents enrolled under PE in the year 2020-21 was INR 262/ in Madhya Pradesh and this was INR 168/ in Maharashtra.
-The cost data analysis showed that there were variations in the cost of delivering PE services in both the states of India and between the districts in a state.
-The variations ought be explained in proper perspective.
-The cost variation is due to differences in the implementation strategies between the states.
-The two states included in this study are diverse in terms of implementation modalities - Madhya Pradesh, with an NGO-led model and Maharashtra, with a government-led model.
-In the case of Madhya Pradesh, the cost is higher because of monitoring and administrative cost related to NGO engagement.
+Overall, the per unit cost of creating a PE in Madhya Pradesh was INR 2935 against INR 1818 in Maharashtra in 2020-21.
+Similarly, the per unit cost of adolescents assisted by PE in the year 2020-21 was INR 262 in Madhya Pradesh and this was INR 168 in Maharashtra.
+The cost data analysis showed that there were variations in the cost of delivering PE services in both the states of India and also between the districts in a state.
+The variations ought to be explained in a proper perspective.
+The cost variation between the two states is due to differences in the implementation strategies between the states.
+The two states included in this study are diverse in terms of implementation modalities - Madhya Pradesh, with an NGO-led model and Maharashtra, with a Government-led model.
+In the case of Madhya Pradesh, the cost is higher because of monitoring and administrative costs related to NGO engagement.